 Capitalism: A Love Story is a 2009 documentary, by Michael Moore.
-Twenty years after attacking General Motors in Roger & Me Moore documents the (he argues) detrimental role that Neoliberal-Neoclassical policies and big business play in our lives, how they caused the Great Recession, and how it will take people demanding change, and not compromising or giving in, for anything substantial to upset the status quo.
+Twenty years after attacking General Motors' anti-worker policies in Roger & Me, Moore documents what he believes to be the detrimental role that Neoliberal-Neoclassical policies and big business play in our lives, how they caused the Great Recession, and how it will take people demanding change, and not compromising or giving in, for anything substantial to upset the status quo.

-- Corrupt Corporate Executive: Capitalism as a whole is criticized, so this is a given.
+- Corrupt Corporate Executive: Capitalism in general is criticized, so this is a given.

-- Harsher in Hindsight: In-Universe, Michael Moore shows a clip from his first documentary Roger & Me where he discusses with Tom Kay the possibility that all the General Motors jobs in Flint, Michigan could be lost if GM wanted to avoid bankruptcy.
-Four months before Capitalism was released in the US, GM declared bankruptcy, and by then, almost all the GM factories in Flint had shuttered.
+- Harsher in Hindsight: In-Universe, Michael Moore shows a clip from his first documentary Roger & Me, where he discusses with General Motors' Tom Kay the possibility that all the GM jobs in Flint, Michigan could be lost if GM wanted to avoid bankruptcy.
+Four months before Capitalism was released in the US, GM declared bankruptcy, by which time almost all the GM factories in Flint had shuttered.

 - Spiritual Successor: To Roger & Me, to the point that this film could actually be considered a sequel.

-- Technobabble: Moore portrays economics as nonsense by Quote Mining Wall Street experts explaining advanced concepts like derivatives and credit default swaps while he hams up the Faux Horror and feigned confusion.
+- Technobabble: Moore portrays modern economics as largely nonsense by Quote Mining Wall Street experts explaining advanced concepts like derivatives and credit default swaps while he hams up the Faux Horror and feigned confusion.

-- You Keep Using That Word: Politicians love using the word "socialism" to describe any kind of reform or program as a negative.
-But Michael Moore picks up a dictionary and speaks with Senator Bernie Sanders, and finds that socialism (or at least Democratic Socialism) doesn't sound too awful.
-On the other side of the coin, Moore seems to largely equate "capitalism" to Finance Capitalism, particularly the speculation-market-focused Casino Capitalism sub-form (which even many defenders of capitalism consider The Scrappy of capitalist economic systems).
+- You Keep Using That Word: Conservative politicians and pundits love using the word "socialism" to describe any kind of reform or program as a negative.
+But Michael Moore picks up a dictionary and speaks with Senator Bernie Sanders, and finds that socialism (or at least democratic socialism) sounds surprisingly good.
+But by the same token, Moore largely equates "capitalism" to finance capitalism, particularly the speculation-market-focused casino capitalism subtype, which even many defenders of capitalism consider The Scrappy of capitalist economic systems.